Alabama Dog Bite Lawyer

 Would you like to learn your legal options after a dog bite?
 Norris Injury Lawyers has the answers you need.
 To find out what your case is worth, contact our law firm at (800) 477-7510 to schedule a free consultation.
 Read on to learn how we can win compensation for your dog bite injuries.

-Why Dog Bites Occur in Birmingham, Alabama
+Why Dog Bites Occur in Alabama

 Many dogs are trustworthy family pets.
 Yet, any dog with any owner can bite.
 When a dog bites you, or worse yet, a vulnerable child or elderly person, you might wonder what went wrong.
 Alabama law protects you from unprovoked dog or other animal attacks caused by the following.

 Alabama law requires dogs to be under control at all times.
 The animal control code is clear: The owner should restrict the dog or dogs to his or her own premises or another appropriate area, such as a kennel or dog park.
-Any personal injury caused by an unleashed dog may form the basis of legal action against the Birmingham dog owner.
+Any personal injury caused by an unleashed dog may form the basis of legal action against the Alabama dog owner.

 Dogs with a history of vicious behavior